-All electrical equipment is expected to be grouped together and is identified on the site plan as "Electrical Yard".
-The utility meter section and transformer would be designed and installed according to REU standards.
-A block or concrete building, or prefabricated e-house is proposed as the structure to house all the electrical switchgear, motor control equipment, and any needed PLC/control devices.
-Area lighting should be considered in final design for all facilities and gate entrance.
+All electrical equipment is expected to be grouped together and is identified on the site plan as "Electrical Yard."
+The utility meter and transformer would be designed and installed according to REU standards.
+A prefabricated e-house is proposed as the structure to house all the electrical switchgear, motor control equipment, and any needed PLC/control devices.
+A CMU building could be considered as an alternative to an e-house.
+Area lighting should be considered in final design for all facilities and entrance gates.